 After you have experienced some of the best restaurants in Lima and seen the different city sightseeing tours, you will be ready to leave the capital city and get to the Imperial city of the Incas.
 Because there is no true trip to Peru without first knowing the wonderful Inca citadel Machu Picchu (located in the Cusco region).
 In addition, being able to spend a few days in the ancient Inca city has its benefits.
 It will allow you to acclimatize to the altitude, know better the awesome Inca history, and enjoy the many things to do in Cusco.
 Now as for the ways to get from Lima to Cusco, you will find many alternatives.
 Therefore, together with Machu Travel Peru, we want to tell you about the different ways to get to Cusco!

 A complete guide on the trip from Lima to the ancient Inca city

 Getting from Lima to Cusco

 After enjoying all the things to do in Lima, you will feel ready to leave for Cusco.
-There are three ways to travel from Lima to Cusco.
-By plane, flying over 584 km in 1:45 hrs.
-The other is by bus, passing 117 km in 20 hrs approx. And the last one is through a private car in 15 hrs, with the same bus distance.
+There are three ways to travel from the Peruvian capital to Cusco.
+By plane, flying over 584 km in 01:45 hrs.
+Travel by bus, passing 117 km in 20 hrs approx. By private car, in 15 hrs, with the same bus distance.
 All these have their advantages and disadvantages, everything will depend on your available time and budget.